ksw2000/Music-Start-Discord-Bot-Pro/README.md

 # initialize
 npm i

-# start the program by
+# You can start the program by
 npm run start

-# please use lint before making a pull request
+# Please use lint before making a pull request
 npm run lint
 ```